Strategy

 That's not always bad.
 But it's something to be aware of.
 The more you embed AI into your day-to-day, the harder it gets to walk away.
 Plan for that.
 Know what you're committing to.

 Cloud gives you convenience and scale.
 Self-hosted gives you control and predictability.
 Hybrid exists.
-No one-size-fits-all.
+There's no one-size-fits-all answer.

 The right choice depends on your use case, your data, your budget, and your risk tolerance.
 We don't push one path.
 We help you choose.
-And we only say yes if we can prove the numbers work: cost before you start.
+And we only say yes if we can prove the numbers work.